barroscruzc/barroscruzc/README.md

 - 👋 Hi, I’m @barroscruzc
-- 👀 I’m interested in ... front-end development
+- 👀 I’m interested in ... back-end development
-- 🌱 I’m currently learning ... programming logic and algorithms
+- 🌱 I’m currently learning ...
+Python and Java
 - 💞️ I’m looking to collaborate on ...
+Python projects
 - 📫 How to reach me ... e-mail (barroscruzc@gmail.com) or LinkedIn (https://www.linkedin.com/in/cristhiane-da-cruz-32a9a4224/)